digital-animal/exploring-python/README.md

 - [ ] Practice handling common exceptions.
 - [ ] Work with file I/O operations.

-## Day 6: Python Modules and Basic Projects
+## Day 6: Basic Projects and Further Learning
-- [ ] Learn about Python modules and libraries.
 - [ ] Create a simple Python project.
 - [ ] Combine your knowledge to build a small Python program.
 - [ ] Reflect on what you've learned and explore further resources.